raffyuy/belong-phone-number-api/README.md

 * Use JDK 11+
 * Clone this repository
 * Build project with ```./gradlew clean build```
-* Run the project wiht
+* Run the project with
 ```
     gradle bootRun
 ```